Huawei was today dealt a possible death blow in the trade war against the US. UK-based Japan-owned chip designer ARM has reportedly told its…

 With many incubators in West Africa hosting accelerator as well as incubation programmes, the two terms often overlap.

 Founded in Ghana, the Meltwater Entrepreneurial School of Technology (MEST) provides training and mentoring for aspiring African software entrepreneurs with the goal of creating wealth and jobs locally in Africa.
-The organisation recently partnered with Interswitch to support startups from Ghana and Nigeria.
-MEST also opened a new centre in Lagos in November 2017.
+MEST opened a new centre in Lagos in 2017.

-Situated in Cotonou, Benin, TEKXL aims to combine concepts of incubation, acceleration and venture investment.
-Over a period of three to six months, team members are provided with comprehensive technology, training, workspace and funding to turn ideas into startups with scalable business models.
+Situated in Cotonou, Benin, TEKXL forms teams to transform ideas into products, and products into startups.
+TEKXL combines concepts of incubation, acceleration and venture investment.
+Over a period of 3 to 6 months, team members are provided with comprehensive technology, training, workspace, and funding to help you get started with scalable business models

 An accelerator does exactly what its name suggests — helps businesses accelerate growth.
 For the most part, an accelerator differs from an incubator in that programmes usually run for shorter periods, often ranging between three and six months.